DesNewmanZA/Python_bootcamp/Python_notes.md

         kwargs[key] = value
         code

 The problem with the above is it will throw an error if the key doesn't exist.
-And so, it is better to use the get function instead
+And so, it is better to use the get function instead.